-Benefit Description You Pay Organ/tissue transplants (cont.)
-High Option Standard Option Not covered: All charges All charges Donor screening tests and donor search expenses, except those approved through the CareAllies Cigna LIFESOURCE Transplant Unit • Implants of artificial organs Transplants and related services that we have not approved Anesthesia High Option Standard Option Professional services provided in - Hospital (inpatient) Hospital outpatient department Skilled nursing facility Ambulatory surgical center Office Note: When anesthesia services are performed and billed by two providers (e.g., a CRNA under the direction of an M.D.) for the same procedure or operative session, the total Plan allowance for both providers may not exceed the amount that the Plan would allow had the services been rendered soley by one provider, unless the PPO contract provides for a different PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount amount.
-Not covered: All charges All charges Anesthesia in conjunction with a non-covered surgical procedure
+Benefit Description You Pay After the calendar year deductible Organ/tissue transplants (cont.)
+High Option Standard Option Not covered: All charges All charges • Donor screening tests and donor search expenses, except those approved through the CareAllies Cigna LIFESOURCE Transplant Unit Implants of artificial organs • Transplants and related services that we have not approved Anesthesia High Option Standard Option Professional services provided in - PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Hospital (inpatient) Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan Hospital outpatient department allowance and any difference allowance and any difference Skilled nursing facility between our allowance and the between our allowance and the Ambulatory surgical center billed amount billed amount • Office Note: When anesthesia services are performed and billed by two providers (e.g., a CRNA under the direction of an M.D.) for the same procedure or operative session, the total Plan allowance for both providers may not exceed the amount that the Plan would allow had the services been rendered solely by one provider, unless the PPO contract provides for a different amount.
+Not covered: All charges All charges • Anesthesia in conjunction with a non-covered surgical procedure